sigp/lighthouse/README.md

 A *work-in-progress* implementation of the Ethereum beacon_chain in Rust.

-It is an implementation of [this spec](https://notes.ethereum.org/SCIg8AH5SA-O4C1G1LYZHQ?view) and is also largely based upon the [ethereum/beacon_chain](https://github.com/ethereum/beacon_chain) repo.
+It is an implementation of the [Full PoS Casper chain v2](https://notes.ethereum.org/SCIg8AH5SA-O4C1G1LYZHQ?view) spec and is also largely based upon the [ethereum/beacon_chain](https://github.com/ethereum/beacon_chain) repo.